Bismarck Myrick

-Bismarck Myrick (born December 23, 1940) is a former U.S. Ambassador to the Republic of Liberia (1999–2002) and Lesotho (1995–1998).
-He is a career member of the Senior Foreign Service and a decorated Vietnam War hero.
+Bismarck Myrick Sr. (December 23, 1940 – September 29, 2024) was an American diplomat who was U.S. Ambassador to the Republic of Liberia (1999–2002) and Lesotho (1995–1998).
+He was a career member of the Senior Foreign Service and a decorated Vietnam War hero.
 He represented the U.S. at the swearing in of South Africa's first democratic parliament, led by Nelson Mandela.
 The Kingdom of Lesotho conferred on him the Kingdom's highest honor to a non-citizen.
 Liberia's major newspapers and civil society organizations named him "Diplomat of the Year" or "Man of the Year" for three consecutive years.
-The City Council appointed him Goodwill Ambassador for Goree Island, Senegal in 2008.
+The Portsmouth, Virginia City Council appointed him Goodwill Ambassador for Goree Island, Senegal in 2008.
 Portsmouth named two streets in his honor in 2001 and selected him as a 2006 "Portsmouth Notable" – the city's highest honor.
 He is featured in the March, 2013 edition of "The Citizen of Chesapeake" Newspaper.
-Active in community service, he is on a number of boards, such as the World Affairs Council.
+Active in community service, he was on a number of boards, such as the World Affairs Council.

 Career

 A native of Portsmouth, Virginia, Myrick earned a bachelor's degree from the University of Tampa and a master's degree from Syracuse University.
-Spelman College awarded him a Doctor of Humane Letters degree.
+Spelman College in Atlanta awarded him a Doctor of Humane Letters degree.

 Military

 Myrick began his military career as an army private.
 He performed military police duties in Okinawa and Germany before his first assignment as an infantry officer in South Korea.
 He was an infantry company commander in Vietnam from 1968 to 1969.
-He earned the Silver Star, two Bronze Stars for heroism in combat, two Bronze Stars for meritorious service in a combat zone, the Purple Heart, Meritorious Service Medal, Parachutist Badge and Combat Infantryman Badge.
+He earned the Silver Star, two Bronze Stars for heroism in combat, two Bronze Stars for meritorious service in a combat zone, the Purple Heart, Meritorious Service Medal, Parachutist Badge, and Combat Infantryman Badge.
 He was inducted into the U.S. Army Hall of Fame at Fort Benning, Georgia in 1996.
 An Army Foreign Area Officer (Africa Specialist), he was Director of African Studies at the School of International Studies, Fort Bragg, North Carolina.
 He is in the National Infantry Museum's Hall of Fame at Fort Benning, Georgia.
 He was the ODU 2011 Veterans Day Honoree and Featured Speaker.